 - a.
 The following criteria shall be used to determine when a PSS must be installed on a synchronous generator, regardless of ownership, that is connected to the transmission system (by generator step-up transformer to 60 kV or higher voltage): - i.
-A PSS shall be installed on every existing synchronous generator that is larger than 75 MVA and is equipped with a suitable excitation system as defined in the report "Criteria to Determine Excitation System Suitability for PSS", dated December 1992 (available on WECC website, www.wecc.biz). - ii.
-A PSS shall be installed on every existing synchronous generator that is larger than 30 MVA, or is part of a complex that has an aggregate capacity larger than 75 MVA, if the excitation system is updated so that it becomes a suitable excitation system as defined in the report mentioned in 1a above.
+A PSS shall be installed on every existing synchronous generator that is larger than 75 MVA and is equipped with a suitable excitation system as defined in the report "Criteria to Determine Excitation System Suitability for PSS", dated December 1992 (available on WECC website, www.wecc.org). - ii.
+A PSS shall be installed on every existing synchronous generator that is larger than 30 MVA or is part of a complex that has an aggregate capacity larger than 75 MVA, if the excitation system is updated so that it becomes a suitable excitation system as defined in the report mentioned in 1a above.
 This section applies to all machines whose excitation system is updated at any time after November 18, 1993. - iii.
-A PSS shall be installed on every synchronous generator that is larger than 30 MVA, or is part of a complex that has an aggregate capacity larger than 75 MVA, and is equipped with suitable excitation systems as defined in paragraph 1a, and is commissioned after November 18, 1993. - iv.
-A PSS is not required on a station service generator. - b.
-When a generator that is equipped with a functional PSS is on line, the PSS shall be in operation except for the following reasons: - i.
-Maintenance and testing. - ii.
-PSS exhibits instability due to nonstandard transmission line configuration. - iii.
-PSS does not operate properly due to a failed component. - iv.
-Unit is operating in the synchronous condenser mode (very near zero power level). - v.
-When a unit is generating less power than its design limit for effective PSS operation. - vi.
-When a unit is passing through a range of output that is a known "rough zone".
+A PSS shall be installed on every synchronous generator that is larger than 30 MVA or is part of a complex that has an aggregate capacity larger than 75 MVA and is equipped with suitable excitation systems as defined in paragraph 1a and is commissioned after November 18, 1993. - iv.
+A PSS is not required on a station service generator.